Don’t be Taken… Go Someplace!

 I have never been one for conspiracy theories.
 All my paranoias are based in fact.
 But as the ravages of winter chew their way through my car my mind turns to what I believe could be the most insidious deception since the extended warranty.

 So here it is.
 I have become convinced that the governments of Ontario, municipal and provincial, are in cahoots with the automobile manufacturers to destroy our vehicles.
 It is a concerted effort to speed up the natural disintegration process.
-If you think about it makes perfect sense and it is cunningly simple, in an enormously convoluted and abstract way.
+If you think about it all it makes perfect sense and it is cunningly simple, in an enormously convoluted and abstract way.

 The process goes something like this: a car company (let’s give it a factious name like General Malevolence) needs to make money, so General Malevolence builds a car and sells it to you.
 Once the car is bought and paid for, the car company no longer can make a profit on it.
 To fix this problem, car companies created the 5 year/ 80,000 kilometres (the metric version never quite had the same ring as 5 year 50,000 mile) warranty program.
 What a great idea!
-If anything goes wrong during the first 5 years or 80,000 miles General Malevolence will fix it for free.
+If anything goes wrong during the first 5 years or 80,000 kilometres (50,00 miles) General Malevolence will fix it for free.
 All you have to do is bring your car in for regular scheduled maintenance.
-And pay for it.
+And pay for the privilege.

 Now General Malevolence continues to make money on your car after selling it to you.
 Now General Malevolence knows it can’t keep this up forever.
 The longer it offers to fix anything that goes wrong on your car, the greater the chance that it will have to fix something that goes wrong on your car.
 So General Malevolence cunningly ends the warranty program just when your car reaches the age when its components are pretty worn out and will need replacing.
 That is the first step of this conspiracy — General Malevolence has designed the components of your car to last the length of your warranty.
 Sure the odd part will break early, but for the most part the majority of the components on your car will last 5 years or whatever is the length of your warranty.